 Even the best-run labs can’t deliver perfect accuracy or precision in testing results.
 Ekidna’s patented technology delivers error rates of +/- 1% by weight, as accurate as a lab — and well within acceptable tolerances.

-While error rates and error propagation are not a simple topic, we’ll provide an overview of the factors affecting accuracy and explain how we can control for them.
+While error rates and error propagation are not a simple topic, we’ll provide an overview of the factors affecting accuracy and explain how we can control them.

 There are two typical ways to measure the amount of cannabinoids in samples: